drshahizan/software-engineering/materials/module4/kugen03/readme.md

 Requirements gathering: This stage involves identifying the business requirements of the system, such as the desired features, functionality, and user experience.
 This involves working closely with stakeholders, including HR managers, IT staff, and end-users.

-####Design
+#### Design
 The design stage involves creating a detailed plan for the system, including the system architecture, database schema, user interface, and algorithms.
 The design should be based on the business requirements gathered in the first stage.

-####Development
+#### Development
 This stage involves the actual implementation of the system, including coding, testing, and debugging.
 This stage should follow best practices for software development, such as using version control systems, coding standards, and automated testing.

-####Integration and testing
+#### Integration and testing
 This stage involves integrating the various components of the system and testing it for functionality, usability, and performance.
 This includes both manual and automated testing, as well as stress testing and load testing.

-####Deployment
+#### Deployment
 This stage involves deploying the system to the production environment, including configuring servers, databases, and network settings.
 This stage should follow best practices for deployment, such as using automated deployment tools and monitoring systems.

-####Maintenance
+#### Maintenance
 This stage involves ongoing maintenance and support of the system, including bug fixes, updates, and feature enhancements.
 This stage should follow best practices for maintenance, such as using issue tracking systems, regular backups, and security patches.

 Throughout these stages, it's essential to follow best practices for software engineering, such as using agile methodologies, testing frameworks, and code reviews.
 It's also important to work closely with stakeholders and end-users to ensure the system meets their needs and is user-friendly.
-Finally, the system should comply with relevant regulations and standards, such as data privacy and security regulations, to ensure the security and privacy of employee data.v
+Finally, the system should comply with relevant regulations and standards, such as data privacy and security regulations, to ensure the security and privacy of employee data.

+## Stakeholders

+The stakeholders for an employee attendance system can vary depending on the organization and its structure.
+However, some of the key stakeholders to consider are:

+#### 1.Human resources (HR) managers
+HR managers are responsible for managing employee attendance, monitoring absenteeism, and ensuring compliance with company policies and regulations.
+They are typically the primary users of the attendance system and can provide valuable input on system requirements and functionality.

+#### 2.IT staff
+IT staff are responsible for the technical aspects of the attendance system, such as system architecture, database design, and network infrastructure.
+They can provide expertise on the technical feasibility of the system and can ensure that it is integrated with other enterprise systems.

+#### 3.Employees
+Employees are the end-users of the attendance system and need to be able to use it easily and efficiently.
+They may have specific requirements for the system, such as the ability to access it from mobile devices or to request time off online.

+#### 4.Managers
+Managers are responsible for managing employee schedules, approving time off requests, and monitoring attendance.
+They need access to the attendance system to perform these tasks and may require specific reporting and analytics features.

+#### 5.Compliance and legal teams
+Compliance and legal teams are responsible for ensuring that the attendance system complies with relevant labor laws and regulations, such as minimum wage requirements, overtime rules, and record-keeping requirements.
+They may provide input on compliance requirements and may need to review the system for compliance.

+#### 6.Executives
+Executives may be responsible for approving the budget for the attendance system, overseeing the implementation process, and ensuring that the system aligns with the organization's strategic goals.

+It's important to engage with all these stakeholders throughout the development process to ensure that their requirements and concerns are addressed and that the system meets their needs.